 During her tenure at RWJF, Lavizzo-Mourey spearheaded bold health initiatives such as creating healthier, more equitable communities; strengthening the integration of health systems and services; and ensuring every child in the United States has the opportunity to grow up at a healthy weight.
 This work culminated in the Foundation’s vision of building a Culture of Health enabling everyone in America to live longer, healthier lives.

 A specialist in geriatrics, Lavizzo-Mourey came to the Foundation from the University of Pennsylvania, where she served as the Sylvan Eisman Professor of Medicine and Health Care Systems.
 She also directed Penn’s Institute on Aging and was chief of geriatric medicine at the University of Pennsylvania’s School of Medicine.
-She was known for making house calls and creating caregiving teams with other specialists and nurse practitioners to better serve her patients.
+In previous years, she worked on the White House Health Care Reform Task Force and served on numerous federal advisory committees.